ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-2-2.md

-Chapter 1: Understanding AI Technology for Small Business: Types of AI: natural language processing, machine learning, and deep learning
+Types of AI: natural language processing, machine learning, and deep learning
 ========================================================================================================================================

 Artificial Intelligence (AI) technology has become an essential part of modern business operations.
 In this chapter, we will explore the different types of AI and their applications in small business management.